Finance: Systems Business Analyst - IT-Online

 We have an exciting opportunity for a Systems Business Analyst to join our Finance Systems team on a permanent basis.
 This position will report directly to the Finance Systems Manager.

-By taking this opportunity, you will use your Finance knowledge and experience by playing a significant role within the business between the Business, IT and other suppliers, by acting as the interface between the Systems teams, Business, IT and other 3rd party to recommend solutions (New and or improved business process, information systems, software applications) that enable the Functional Department/s and Business to achieve its goals.
+By taking this opportunity, you will use your Finance knowledge and experience by playing a significant role within the business between the Business and other suppliers, by acting as the interface between the Systems teams, Business and other 3rd party to recommend solutions (New and or improved business process, information systems, software applications) that enable the Functional Department/s and Business to achieve its goals.

 If you have a proven track record in a Finance environment with exposure to Financial Systems, projects and processes along with system support, then this is your opportunity to support our Commercial business initiativesand to shine.